imjoy-team/imjoy-rpc/README.md

 For the `name`, it will be assigned as `_rtype` for the data representation, therefore please be aware that you should not use a name that already used internally (see the table above), unless you want to overried the default encoding.
 Also note that you cannot overried the encoding of primitive types and functions.

 The `encoder` function take an object as input and you need to return the represented object/dictionary.
-Note that, you can only use primitive types plus array/list and object/dict in the represented object.
+You can only use primitive types plus array/list and object/dict in the represented object.
+If you want to include function in the encoding, please also include a key `_rintf` and set the value to true.
 By default, if your returned object does not contain a key `_rtype`, the codec `name` will be used as `_rtype`.
 You can also assign a different `_rtype` name, that allows the conversion between different types.

 The `decoder` function converts the encoded object into the actual object.
 It will only be called when the `_rtype` of an object matches the `name` of the codec.